-If you have got your website developed recently, chances are that your website developer have used a CMS to build your website.
-It could be WordPress, Drupal, Joomla or any other CMS platform.
+If you have got your website developed recently, chances are that your website developer has used a CMS to build your website.
+It could be WordPress, Drupal, Joomla, or any other CMS platform.

 While it’s true that using CMS to build any website can help to reduce the web development cost by almost 40% or more, at the same time every CMS comes with some responsibilities.